 Insurance

 Team captains should be aware of the risks in playing cricket, and ensure team members are also aware of these risks.
-Captains are to supply their player insurance list to the President if they have not already done so when registering.
+Captains must pass on any information from the Association about insurance options to players.

 For insurance cover details refer to the Cricket Australia Insurance Program available here.